Whittaker functions from motivic Chern classes: Appendix. On a formula of Aky ld z and Carrell

 \section{Appendix.
 On a formula of Aky{\i}ld{\i}z and Carrell}

 {A.\arabic{equation}}

 {A.\arabic{thm}}

 In this appendix, we give a product formula for the Poincar\'e polynomial of a very special type of projective manifold $X$.
 Our main examples are smooth Schubert varieties in a (Kac-Moody) complete flag variety $G/B$.
 In this context, the formula has been reproved many times: when $X=G/B$ is a finite-dimensional flag variety, it was proved by Kostant \cite{kostant1959principal}, Macdonald \cite{macdonald:poincare}, Shapiro and Steinberg \cite{steinberg1959finite}; a refinement to include the case where $X=X(w)$ is a smooth Schubert variety was given by Aky{\i}ld{\i}z and Carrell \cite{akyildiz.carrell:Betti}.
 Our aim is to show how this formula fits into the framework of motivic Chern classes.

-Our setup is similar to that of \cite{akyildiz.carrell:Betti}, but where these authors use the language of ``$\mathfrak{B}$-regular varieties'' and results about the cohomology rings of such spaces, we will deduce the formula directly from basic properties of motivic Chern classes, using $\mathbb{G}_m$-equivariant localization.
+Our setup is similar to that of \cite{akyildiz.carrell:Betti}, but where these authors use the language of `$\mathfrak{B}$-regular varieties' and results about the cohomology rings of such spaces, we will deduce the formula directly from basic properties of motivic Chern classes from Theorem \ref{thm:existence} and \cite[ Thm.
+4.2]{AMSS19:motivic}, using $\mathbb{G}_m$-equivariant localization.

 Let $X$ be a $d$-dimensional nonsingular projective variety over an algebraically closed field of characteristic $0$, and suppose $\mathbb{G}_m$ acts with finitely many fixed points.
 By the Bia{\l}ynicki-Birula decomposition \cite{BB} (see also \cite[\S3.1]{Brion}),